AIDA – still relevant in UX: From attention to action in the digital user journey

 AIDA in UX practice

 At Morrow, we use AIDA as a framework for everything from campaigns to web design.
-At the top of the funnel, we create emotion.
+At the top of the funnel, we create emotions.
 In the middle, we build trust.
 At the bottom, we make it easy to act.
-It’s the movement that makes UX come alive – from first glance to long-term relationship.
+This is the movement that makes UX alive – from first glance to a long-term relationship.

 “Attention without emotion is just noise.
-UX is the rhythm that makes the experience coherent.”
+UX is the rhythm that makes the experience cohere.”

 Want to see how AIDA works in your user journey?

-Book a meeting at our office at Nivå Strandpark - we will review your touchpoints and show you how you can make feeling and function work together.
+Book a meeting at our office by Nivå Strandpark - we will review your touchpoints and show you how to make emotion and function work together.

 Book a meeting